rvx05/future-ai-leaders/EXPLANATION.md

 ## 1. Agent Workflow

-The Educational Buddy system processes user input through a sophisticated multi-agent workflow:
+The AI Study Buddy system processes user input through a sophisticated multi-agent workflow:

 1. **Receive user input** - User submits a message through the React frontend chat interface
 2. **Orchestrator Analysis** - The main orchestrator agent analyzes the request and determines which specialized agents to coordinate